Taifa: Decline

 Observers in al-Andalus in the 1080s did not see a decline as likely, much less imminent or probable.
 However, by the 1090s, popular revolt became a real possibility as the ulama accusations against taifa kings gained popularity.

 Reversing the trend of the Umayyad period, when the Christian kingdoms of the north often had to pay tribute to the Caliph, the disintegration of the Caliphate left the rival Muslim kingdoms much weaker than their Christian counterparts, particularly the Castilian–Leonese monarchy, and many had to submit to them, paying tributes known as parias.

 Due to their military weakness, taifa princes appealed for North African warriors to come fight Christian kings on two occasions.
 The Almoravid dynasty was invited after the fall of Toledo (1085), and the Almohad Caliphate after the fall of Lisbon (1147).
 Warriors of the taifas took part in the Battle of Sagrajas, which resulted in the defeat of the Christians.
 Nevertheless, the Almoravids and the Almohads did not help the taifa emirs but rather annexed their lands to their own North African empires.

 In the 1100s, the remnants of the taifa dynasties in al-Andalus would join forces with Christian powers as a last attempt to shift momentum back in their favor against the Almoravids.

 Certain taifas hired Christian mercenaries to fight neighbouring realms (both Christian and Muslim).
 The most dynamic taifa, which conquered most of its neighbours before the Almoravid invasion, was Seville, which ironically was also the first of the major taifas to fall, followed (somewhat quickly) by Badajoz, Valencia and Zaragoza.
 Zaragoza was also very powerful and expansive, but inhibited by the neighbouring Christian states of the Pyrenees.
 Zaragoza, Toledo, and Badajoz had previously been the border military districts of the Caliphate.

 List of taifas

 First period (11th century)

-After the fall of the Caliphate of Cordoba in 1031 about 33 independent taifas emerged out the civil war and conflict in al-Andalus.
+After the fall of the Caliphate of Cordoba in 1031 about 33 independent taifas emerged out of the civil war and conflict in al-Andalus.
 Many of the less tenable taifa kingdoms had disappeared by the 1030s, having been taken over by more powerful neighboring taifas.
 The strongest and largest taifas in this first period (11th century) were the Taifa of Zaragoza, Taifa of Toledo, Taifa of Badajoz and the Taifa of Seville.
 The most notable taifa to conquer most of its weak neighbours was the Taifa of Seville under the Abbadid dynasty.